|The Public Paperfolding History Project

 There is also a passage in the Easy Read Comfort Edition of 'The Life and Letters of Lewis Carroll' published by ReadHowYouWant in 2008 and dated to June 1889 which reads: 'Once at luncheon I had the Duchess (of Albany) as neighbour and once at breakfast, and had several other chats with her, and found her very pleasant indeed.
 Princess Alice is a sweet little girl.
 Her little brother (the Duke of Albany) was entirely fascinating, a perfect little prince, and the picture of good-humour.
 On Sunday afternoon I had a pleasant half-hour with the children, telling them "Bruno's Picnic" and folding a fishing-boat for them.'

-On his website 'Bits of Smith', John Smith also gives another reference from 'The Magic of Lewis Carroll', edited by John Fisher, Nelson, 1973, in which he quotes a further passage from Lewis Carroll's diaries which reads.
+On his website 'Bits of Smith', John Smith also gives another reference from 'The Magic of Lewis Carroll', edited by John Fisher, Nelson, 1973, in which he quotes a passage which reads.
 "We were playing on the fort at Margate, and a gentleman on a seat near asked us if we could make a paper boat, with a seat at each end and a basket in the middle for fish."
 This sounds like a description of either the Chinese Junk or the Gondola.
-No date for this incident is given, however, this description suggests that the folded paper fishing boats referred to on several other occasions in Lewis Carroll's diaries might have been Chinese Junks or Gondolas rather than, as I had always previously assumed, the much simpler paper boat design made from the newspaper hat.
+No date for this incident is given, however, this description suggests that the folded paper fishing boats referred to on several other occasions in Lewis Carroll's diaries might have been Chinese Junks or Gondolas rather than, as I had always previously assumed, the much simpler Paper Boat design made from the Newspaper Hat.